Types of Components in React

 5. Container Components

 Container components, also known as “smart components” or “controller components,” are components in React that focus on managing state, handling business logic, and coordinating the behavior of a part of the application.
-They are responsible for data fetching, state management, and other aspects of the application’s functionality.
-Container components often encapsulate presentational components (dumb components) and provide them with the necessary data and behavior through props.

 Key characteristics of container components include: